 Standard and qualitative diaries are available in a Spanish-English bilingual format.
-We mail bilingual diaries to any household that requests them, to any household that includes a member of Hispanic origin, and to all households in the Puerto Rico market.
+We mail bilingual diaries to all Hispanic households in an HDHA, to any household that requests them, and to and to all households in the Puerto Rico market.
 Every bilingual Diary includes a question on whether English or Spanish is the primary language spoken in the home.